kabirdkng/docs/docs/source/api/minter_endpoints.rst

 .. http:post:: /api/0/v2minter/standard

    Mints a new token with the provided image and metadata.
-Authentication is required and is done via cookies.
+Authentication is required to use this endpoint.

    **Request Body**